demhademha/tweak-development-guide/chapter-6.md

 }
 //This ends the main function
 ```
+Go ahead and compile program 6.2!
+The output will be just the same as program 6.1. **Can** you try to write your own comments?
+Explaining what is happening on each line?
 Another thing to note is that a single line comment can be written like this:
 ```c
 puts("Hello World!"); // This is a function